 Research Interest: I am applying as a M.S. student under Dr. Jeff Scott.
 I am interested broadly in the diversity of insects and the genetics that underpin the evolution of this diversity.
 As a strong potential driver of evolution, insecticide pressure is an interesting system for answering theoretical evolutionary questions with a practical bent that is very attractive to me.
 I hope to work further exploring the molecular basis of insecticide resistance in Thrips tabaci, but also have interest in the well-explored system of the house fly.

-I am interested in chemical communication in bi and tri-trophic interactions between plants and insects.
+Research Interests: I am interested in chemical communication in bi and tri-trophic interactions between plants and insects.
 In particular, i am interested in how invasive species interact with organisms in their novel range and how this can lead to rapid evolution.
 My research combines mathematical modeling and empirical studies.

 Research Interests: My goal is to promote healthy plant populations through integrated pest management, whether it be in a greenhouse or forest setting.
 I am applying to Cornell for the MS in Entomology program, and have spoken with Dr. Sanderson about exploring more effective biological control for greenhouse pests such as thrips and aphids.
 I am especially interested in studying the life cycle and behavior of beneficial species, in order to better incorporate them into IPM programs.

-I am interested in population and community ecology, primarily of insects and other invertebrates within the soil.
+Research Interests: I am interested in population and community ecology, primarily of insects and other invertebrates within the soil.
 The cryptic nature of the soil environment and the small size of many soil organisms mean that even basic ecological interactions are difficult to study.
 As such, soil can be difficult to manage and manipulate to ensure proper deliver of ecosystem services.
 My thesis research will focus on the potential of soil microarthropods such as mites and springtails to reduce the biological control efficacy of entomopathogenic nematodes through predation, and how soil biotic and abiotic factors affect predation rates.

 Research Interests: I am interested in studying major disease vectors, especially Aedes and Anopheles mosquitos, from the standpoint of cell and molecular biology.
 I am applying to the Entomology Field because I want to cultivate broad expertise in insect physiology and phylogeny, and I am interested in pursuing projects that will translate previous work in Drosophila into studies of mosquitos.
 If I am admitted to Cornell’s PhD program in entomology, I plan to work under the guidance of Dr. Buchon to adapt his FACS/transcriptomic system to study midgut biology and host/microbe interactions in Aedes mosquitos.